 Problem: Indiana’s lack of ability to answer key questions about the education to workforce pipeline.

-Solution: The Indiana Network of Knowledge (INK) is a large-scale data matching and warehouse initiative combining data sets to answer key questions about the education to workforce pipeline.
+Solution: The Education and Workforce Development database (EWD) is a large-scale data matching and warehouse initiative combining data sets to answer key questions about the education to workforce pipeline.
 MPH has facilitated the development of the data warehouse that will allow stakeholders, such as education professionals, employers, policymakers, students, community leaders, and the public to use data to provide data and information previously not available.

-Impact: INK will ultimately allow stakeholders to conduct analysis of effectiveness of programs and allocation of resources tied to long-term outcomes.
+Impact: EWD will ultimately allow stakeholders to conduct analysis of effectiveness of programs and allocation of resources tied to long-term outcomes.

 This project is also exemplary of the efficiency gained through an enterprise approach to data analytics.
 Significant efficiencies were gained in completion of the project through the use of already completed MPH computing environment and security framework, record linkage solution, and data sourcing jobs and software.